MarriageSolution.in: Reliable Legal Partner

 • Trial → Tried in the Court of Session due to its seriousness.

-Why This Bare Act Matters
+Why This BNS Act Matters

 Section 113 BNS is crucial for India’s national security.
 It ensures that terrorism, in any form—violent attack, economic sabotage, or organized facilitation—is punished with the highest severity.
 It protects citizens, government institutions, and the country’s unity.